Stock Investing for Beginners:

 • Simplicity: No need to research individual companies

-Want to learn more?
-Read our complete guide: Index Funds Explained: The Simplest Path to Wealth
+Want to dive deeper?
+Read our complete guide: Index Funds Explained: Why 90% of Experts Can't Beat Them

 Recommended Index Funds for Beginners